 What brought them to Finland and Laurea?
 For Mint it was the excellent Finnish education system that is highly praised around the world.
 She also liked the teaching approach in Laurea.
 For Rosie one of the reasons was Finland itself.
 “I really wanted to experience the Finnish lifestyle.
 I’ve heard it is very different from Vietnamese and I wanted to learn about it; I wanted to step out of my comfort zone and to try something new”, says Rosie.

 But the main reason for both girls was the Restaurant Entrepreneurship programme offered by Laurea.
 Mint’s dream was to open her own café combined with a library in her home country and she thought by studying Restaurant Entrepreneurship she will get the essential knowledge, theoretical and practical background that will help her in establishing a business and in planning her future career.
 Rosie didn’t have such an exact vision of her future, but she knew she wanted to study customer service and entrepreneurship.

 Studying in Laurea was full of positive surprises.
 Both girls have studied before in Vietnam, so they were able to compare the higher education systems in both countries.
 They said that in Vietnam the main focus is on theory, there is also no place for group discussions and interaction between teachers and students.

-“In Laurea on the other hand besides of theory we had a lot of practical tasks and projects, we learnt by experience.
+“In Laurea on the other hand besides theory, we had a lot of practical tasks and projects, we learnt by experience.
 I was able to focus on my individual work and on self-development.
 I really like and appreciate the teaching methods here.
-Also the atmosphere is different.
+Also, the atmosphere is different.
 It is open and focused on teamwork and cooperation, teachers integrate with students and students are free to give their own opinions”, says Mint.

 Rosie also emphasizes the practical approach of her studies in Laurea and the vast amount of opportunities for internships and part-time jobs during the studies.